Electronic symbol: Diodes

 Optionally, the triangle in these symbols may be filled in, or a line may be drawn through the triangle (less desirable).
-The words anode and cathode aren't part of the diode symbols.
+The words anode and cathode are not part of the diode symbols.
 For instructional purposes, sometimes one or two letters (A/C or A/K) are placed next to diode symbols similar to how the letters C/B/E or D/G/S are placed next to transistor symbols.
 "K" is often used instead of "C", because the origin of the word cathode is kathodos, and to avoid confusion with "C" for capacitors in silkscreen of printed circuit boards.
 Voltage text should be placed next to each zener and TVS diode symbol too, such as "5.1V".